Traveling to Kalpitiya? Here’s exactly what you need to know about the local kite spots, conditions, season, and clubs.

 Top Schools and Centers for Kitesurfing in Kalpitiya

-There are indeed tons of schools to choose from, each with their own unique vibe and offerings.
+There are indeed tons of schools to choose from, each with its own unique vibe and offerings.
 That said, the two that we recommend from our own personal experience (as well as the overwhelmingly positive feedback from others) are:

 Lessons and gear rental?
 Check.
 Beachside glamping?
 Check.
 Sea view villas?
 Check.
 All-inclusive luxury stays in a catamaran?
 Ohhh yes… Check.
 But KitesurfingLanka are about much more than just awesome services.
 They also have a huge focus on social and environmental causes in the locality.
 Their efforts range from teaching English to local kids and sterilising street dogs to powering the entire kite center off of solar energy.

 If you’re just interested in the accommodation part, check out their page on HotelsCombined.com

 One of the longest standing kitesurfing schools in Kalpitiya, SriLankaKite offers full services in terms of lessons, advanced kite clinics, gear rental, and awesome kite tours to the nearby “secret” spots.
 They also have tons of accommodation options, from quirky teepees to luxury beach front bungalows.